git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 internalized the concept, let's do it now.
 If you already have done similar command sequences before in TUI/GUI applications, that'll come in helpful.

-Every time you learn a key combo is one less time you'll be moving your hand away from the keyboard to grab your mouse.
+Each time you memorize a key combo is one less time you'll be moving your hand away from the keyboard to grab your mouse.
 You can focus your short term memory on getting stuff done, that means less mistakes.